DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 </html>
 ```

-The selector's value evaluates when you call this selector, not when you declare it.
-If the page's contents change since you've declared the selector, it can point to another element or none.
+The selector value is evaluated when you call this selector, not when you declare it.
+If the page content changes after you have declared the selector, it may point to another element, or no element.

 ```js
 test('Click a button', async t => {